LouveShante/D287JavaFrameworks/README.md

 - modified part file to apply minimum and maximum validators - lines 3-4, 20-21

-I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.
+I.  Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package. added two test to PartTest to check that the inventory is within the minimum and maximum values - lines 41-57

 J.  Remove the class files for any unused validators in order to clean your code.
+- deleted DeletePartValidation and ValidDelete validators